 Heightened Emotional Sensitivity

 Emotionally, autistic burnout can feel like being on a constant edge.
 Small frustrations spark tears or anger.
-Emotional regulation becomes harder, leading to intense waves of sadness, irritability, or numbness.
+As a result, emotional regulation becomes harder, leading to intense waves of sadness, irritability, or numbness.

 Increased Sensory Overload

 Burnout also amplifies sensory sensitivities.
 Sounds, lights, and textures that were once manageable can become unbearable.
-Even small interactions can feel like too much, leading to:
+Even small interactions can feel like too much.
+This often leads to:

 - Meltdowns or shutdowns